FAST-HEP/FAST_cms_public_tutorial/README.md

 fast_carpenter --outdir output/ file_list.yml sequence_cfg.yml
 ```
 (If you cannot see the `fast_carpenter` command, you might need to follow the trouble-shooting point 2 below)
+Note that (currently) `file_list.yml` contains relative paths to the data, so you need to run the command from the directory where you untarred the dataset.

 Use the built-in help option for `fast_carpenter` to see other available options, eg. using multiprocessing, running on the batch, etc.